Computing return times or return periods with rare event algorithms: Return times sampled with the Giardina-Kurchan-Tailleur-Lecomte algorithm

+where the position $x$ follows an Ornstein--Uhlenbeck process~\eqref{eq:OUprocess} between times $0$ and $T_a$.
+We call $\sigma^{2}_{T}$ the variance of $\overline{X}_{T}$ and $\tau_{c,T}$ the correlation time.
+In this section we illustrate the application of the \ac{gktl} algorithm to the computation of the return times $r(a)$ for $\bar{X}_T$ being larger then $a$.
+We make use of the \ac{gktl} algorithm with $T_a > T$, computing the time-averaged position $\bar{X}_T(t)$ for $T \leq t \leq T_a$ as a moving average.

-Similarly to the case of the \ac{ams} (see section~\ref{sec:return_time_AMS}), the application of the \ac{gktl} depends on three parameters: the number of trajectories $\nsample$, the length of the trajectories $T_a$ and the strength of the selection $k$.
-Like in the above, the number of trajectories $\nsample$ is often fixed \emph{a priori}.
-The choice of $T_a$ is guided by the reasoning described in paragraph~\ref{sec:return_time_AMS} and we then set the trajectory length to a few times the correlation time of $\overline{X}_{T}$.
-As for the strength of the selection $k$, its relation with the amplitude of the generated fluctuations is not known beforehand, and one has to set its value empirically~\footnote{When the duration of the average is long enough so that a \emph{large deviation regime} is attained, the relation between the value of $k$ and the typical amplitude of the fluctuations generated by the algorithm is known from the Gartner-Ellis theorem.
+Similarly to the case of the \ac{tams} (see section~\ref{sec:return_time_AMS}), the application of the \ac{gktl} algorithm depends on three numerical parameters: the number of trajectories $\nsample$, the length of the trajectories $T_a$ and the bias parameter $k$.
+The number of trajectories $\nsample$ governs the relative error, as explained in section~\ref{sec:gktl_algo}, and one should use $T_a$ so that $T_a-T \gg \tau_{c,T}$, as explained in section~\ref{sec:return_time_rare_events}.
+Finally, as for the strength of the selection $k$, its relation with the amplitude of the generated fluctuations is not known beforehand, and one has to set its value empirically~\footnote{When the duration of the average is long enough so that a \emph{large deviation regime} is attained, the relation between the value of $k$ and the typical amplitude of the fluctuations generated by the algorithm is known from the Gartner-Ellis theorem.
 See Ref.~\cite{Touchette2009} for further details.}.

-In Fig.~\ref{fig:return_time_GKTL}, we show the return times $r(a)$ for $\overline{X}_{T}$, with $T=10\tau_c$, computed from the \ac{gktl} algorithm using the method described in~\ref{sec:return_time_algorithm}.
+In Fig.~\ref{fig:return_time_GKTL}, we show the return times $r(a)$ for $\overline{X}_{T}$, with $T=10\tau_c$, computed from the \ac{gktl} algorithm described in section~\ref{sec:gktl_algo}, following the methodology described in~\ref{sec:return_time_algorithm}.
 In order to validate the computation, the estimate obtained from the algorithm is compared to the direct sampling method~\eqref{eq:Return_Times_Rare-1}.
-For rare events ($r(a) \gg \tau_c$), the results from the \ac{gktl} algorithm agree quite well with direct sampling.
-Again, the comparison of the computational costs for the two different methods shows the efficiency of the algorithm.
-For direct sampling, the length of the sample trajectory, $10^9 \tau_c$ in the case of Fig.~\ref{fig:return_time_GKTL}, naturally sets an upper bound on the return times one is able to compute.
+For rare events ($r(a) \gg \tau_{c,T}$), the results from the \ac{gktl} algorithm agree well with direct sampling.
+Furthermore, the comparison of the computational costs for the two different methods shows the efficiency of the algorithm.
+Indeed, for direct sampling, the length of the sample trajectory, $10^9 \tau_c$ in the case of Fig.~\ref{fig:return_time_GKTL}, naturally sets an upper bound on the return times one is able to compute.
 By contrast, the total cost of the \ac{gktl} estimate is $10^6 \tau_c$ and one can see in Fig.~\ref{fig:return_time_GKTL} that it allows to reach return times larger by many orders of magnitude.

 Figure~\ref{fig:pdf_GKTL} shows an estimate of the \ac{pdf} for $\bar{X}_T$ along the trajectories generated using the \ac{gktl} algorithm.
 Even though importance sampling is performed for the observable $\bar{X}_{T_a}$, the observable averaged over the whole trajectory of length $T_a$, it better samples the tail of the \ac{pdf} for $\bar{X}_T$, resulting in better estimation of the corresponding return times.